tensorflowters/cryptodata/DEV_NOTES.md

 - Spark format data
 - Spark save data to database
 - Grafana display data from database (not yet added to compose file)

+README.md is probably not up to date, I'll update it later.